ianmwelch/GerhardtHymns/hymns/010/text/maguire.md

 14. And more than all Thy gifts in worth
    Be Thy good Spirit giv'n,
    To beautify our souls on earth,
-   And guid us safe to heav'n!
+   And guide us safe to heav'n!
 15. Whate'er we do, where'er we go,
    Thou Life of life be near;
    And more than all we ask, bestow,